mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 all hostnames in the ismaster response's "hosts", "passives", and "arbiters" entries must be lower-cased.

-This prevents unecessary work rediscovering a server if a seed "A" is provided and the server responds that "a" is in the replica set.
+This prevents unnecessary work rediscovering a server if a seed "A" is provided and the server responds that "a" is in the replica set.